 Hello all!
 I was born in the Western African country of Liberia.
 I came to the U.S. at the early age of 2 due to civil war crisis.
 Growing up as a child, my father had always been an inspiration when it came to education.
 I saw him receive his Masters and Doctorate in Education from Boston University through a Fulbright scholarship.
 I wished to imitate even half of his perseverance and determination.
-Through his motivations, I hoped to give back to children who did not have a positive role model in their lives.
+Through his motivations, I hoped to give back to children to be a positive role model in their lives.

 My favorite subjects were always English and the arts because it allowed me to express myself.
 I attended the University of Massachusetts Dartmouth and obtained a Bachelors in Liberal Arts: English and Political Science concentration.
 I spent two years of my life teaching 6th and 7th grade English Language Arts through an AmeriCorps program known as Citizen Schools.
 During this time I worked with Boston's inner city youth during the Extended learning day prepping for standardize testing, improving grades within the classroom, and creating and distributing lesson plans to staff members.